F4S is the ultimate team building tool

 • Again, pretty much anyone who likes to learn new things or travel.
 Look out for a higher than average score on information, seeing or difference in their F4S profile.

-• Keep in mind, someone who isn't motivated by seeing (especially if they are also low on reflection + patience) might find art museums dull.
-This is why it's important to switch up the activities, so there's more chances for an activity to align with a team member's unique interests.
+• Keep in mind, that someone who isn't motivated by seeing (especially if they are also low on reflection + patience) might find art museums dull.
+This is why it's important to switch up the activities, so there are more chances for an activity to align with a team member's unique interests.

 Pick a book that the entire team can read in a month and then discuss it via video chat.